Sajid788/Autonomize-Ai-Assignment/README.md

 - Followers List: Navigate to view the list of followers of the selected user.

+- Perform basic CRUD operations such as updating, soft-deleting records, and fetching sorted user lists.

+- if you search for a username, the user's data is fetched and stored in a MongoDB database."

 ## Backend
 - Framework: Express.js
 - Database: MongoDB